One Moment to Mark a Lasting Change

 This is such a powerful piece of writing.
 I was almost hoping as I read it that it wasn’t autobiographical, though clearly it is.
 Thank you for sharing such a moving reflection x

-6. Emily Organ says
+7. Emily Organ

 Like Sophie I was hoping this was fiction, how sad to read that it is true.
 That phone call must have been so hard for your mum to make and for you to listen to.
 Beautifully written.